RanaivosonHerimanitra/Rangular/README.md

 ## Design and philosophy:

 The package will allow R user to build **reactive data driven application** by using the amazing power of Angular ecosystem such as [angular material](https://material.angular.io/components/categories) and [rxjs](https://rxjs-dev.firebaseapp.com/).
 R user describe what they want in R language.
-Example, a button to filter data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.
+Example, a button to filter data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package (but it can be any backend that speaks http protocol) and retrieved in a reactive manner using `rxjs`.
 Currently, vanilla rxjs string operations is supplied from within R, but one could easily construct wrappers around them.

-Binding is made possible thanks to the [angular schematics](https://angular.io/guide/schematics).
+Binding is made possible thanks to [angular schematics](https://angular.io/guide/schematics).
 We can generate a `typescript/html/css/json` templates using metadata supplied from the R functions we write.

 ### Why another R framework for building web application ?